-Additionally, the MSO supports three youth orchestras and an education program through which more than 500 school children receive daily instruction in violin, viola and cello.
+Additionally, the MSO supports the Mississippi Symphony Youth Orchestras and an education program through which more than 800 school children receive daily instruction in violin, viola and cello.
 Over the years, the MSO has introduced such programs as our Children's Concerts: full orchestra concerts performed annually for over 16,000 elementary school students, and Informances (lecture demonstrations in 120 school visits annually) by our Woodwind Quintet, Brass Quintet and String Quartet.
 The MSO also sponsors various festivals, competitions, and an annual week-long summer string camp for aspiring young musicians.
 Without these programs, young people would not be exposed to symphonic music.

-The MSO operates with an annual budget of 1.5 million.
+The MSO operates with an annual budget of 1.7 million.
 The MSO receives significant support from the Jackson Symphony League, which raises funds through gala events such as the annual Symphony Ball.
 The MSO is also funded in part by grants from the National Endowment for the Arts, the Mississippi Arts Commission, the City of Jackson and numerous other individuals, foundations and corporations.
-Without this support, the MSO could never have passed the sixty year milestone, but thanks to the interest and generosity of people throughout the state, the MSO is soundly positioned for the next sixty years.
+Without this support, the MSO could never have reached the seventy year milestone, but thanks to the interest and generosity of people throughout the state, the MSO is soundly positioned for the next seventy years.

 Sun, Apr 23, 2017, 3:00 PM

 Fri, May 12, 2017, 7:30 PM